-- 1. Adhere the coin-cell battery to the slot on the palm-rest and keyboard assembly. - 2.
-Lift the speaker cable and route the coin-cell battery cable through the routing guide on the fan. - 3.
-Connect the coin-cell battery cable to the I/O board.
+1. Adhere the coin-cell battery to the slot on the palm-rest and keyboard assembly.

-- 1. Install the base cover. - 2.
+- 2. Lift the speaker cable and route the coin-cell battery cable under the speaker cable. - 3.
+Connect the coin-cell battery cable to the I/O board. - 1.
+Install the base cover. - 2.
 Follow the procedure in After working inside your computer.